This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Using an electric mixer, beat cream cheese until light and fluffy, about 1 minute.

-- Crumble blue cheese into bowl and add, sour cream, 3 tablespoons parsley, chives, lemon juice, and pepper.
+- Crumble blue cheese into bowl and add, sour cream, 3 tablespoons parsley, green onions, lemon juice, and pepper.
 Mix together on low speed until uniform.

 - Form cheese mixture into a ball and wrap tightly in parchment paper.
 Chill for at least 1 hour.

-- While the cheese mixture is chilling, toast the pecans.
+- While the cheese mixture is chilling, toast the nuts.
 Bake at 350 degrees on a baking sheet until browned, about 10 minutes.

 - Once nuts have cooled, roughly chop them and mix with the remaining 2 tablespoons parsley.

-- Unwrap the ball, reshape if desired, and roll in the chopped pecans and parsley until evenly coated.
+- Unwrap the ball, reshape if desired, and roll in the chopped nuts and parsley until evenly coated.

 - Serve at room temp with your favorite crackers!